Authentic Lebanese Hummus – Better Than Store-Bought!

 Step One: Prep

-- Add the chickpeas to a food processor and pulse for 3 minutes, until they form a rough paste.
+- Add the chickpeas to a food processor and pulse for 1 minute.
+This will create a rough paste

 Notes